Fifth disease: Pathogenicity

-Parvovirus B19 is the only virus within the Parvoviridae family to cause disease in humans, especially in children.
+Parvovirus B19 is a virus within the Parvoviridae family that causes disease in humans, especially in children.
 The most common disease derived from parvovirus B19 is fifth disease.
 This disease is spread in close contact through respiratory droplets, which can be from the nose, mouth, or direct contact with an infected person.
-Fifth disease is most commonly spread in the winter and spring seasons in children aged six to fourteen years old.
-Parvovirus B19 will start replicating from anywhere for four to eighteen days.
-Infected children will be most contagious during this time and before they develop the most notable sign, a red rash on their cheeks, and other symptoms.
+Fifth disease is most commonly spread in the winter and spring seasons among children aged six to fourteen years old.
+Parvovirus B19 begins replicating anywhere from four to eighteen days after infection.
+Infected children are most contagious during this period, before they develop the most notable sign—a red rash on their cheeks—along with other symptoms.

 Since parvovirus B19 is a single stranded DNA virus, replication can only occur in dividing cells.
-This is also why other populations besides children can become infected with parvovirus B19, develop fifth disease, and have complications.
-Certain populations are at a higher risk if they have more dividing cells or a weakened immune system than the typical person.
-These populations include pregnant women, fetuses, adults, and immunocompromised.
+This is also why populations other than children can become infected with parvovirus B19, develop fifth disease, and experience complications.
+Certain populations are at higher risk if they have more dividing cells or a weakened immune system than the typical person.
+These populations include pregnant women, fetuses, adults, and immunocompromised individuals.
 Over the last few years, first-time infections in pregnant women have been increasing throughout the world.
 About 1-5% of pregnant women can become infected.
 Typically, having the virus will not impact the outcome of the pregnancy, and 90% of cases of infected fetuses do not lead to any serious outcomes.
 However, complications can still occur in both the fetus and mother.
 For example, if fetuses contract parvovirus B19, possible complications can include miscarriage or intrauterine fetal death.
 Additionally, infected adults have been documented to develop arthralgias, or joint pain.
 Also, a specific group of immunocompromised people with bone marrow failure and infected with parvovirus B19 have been shown to develop aplastic crisis.
 Other notable complications caused by infection from parvovirus B19 can include gloves and sock syndrome.